 Request to remove imagery of an individual currently under 18 from Google

-You or your authorized representative can submit a request to remove links to the content from Google search results.
-Any authorized representative will need to explain how they have the authority to act on your behalf.
+You or your authorized representative can submit a request to remove links to the content from Google Search results.
+Any authorized representative must explain how they have the authority to act on your behalf.

 What happens after you submit the removal request